 Our top picks of timely offers from our partnersMore details

-If you've noticed the flight you're looking to book for an upcoming summer vacation is more expensive than last year or that your grocery bill has gone up even though you're buying the same amount of food, you're witnessing the results of the country's latest inflation surge.
+If you've noticed the flight you're looking to book for an upcoming vacation is more expensive than last year or that your grocery bill has gone up even though you're buying the same amount of food, you're witnessing the results of the country's latest inflation surge.

 While the rise in prices of goods and services continues, the more painful part for consumers is we don't know exactly how long it will last or just how we should react financially.